TeachingMaterial/ELEE1119_Exercises/src/SystemsStats/SystemsStats.md

 ```
 This is because we have commented out the `echo ...` witht the `#` hash symbol.

-Running `cat /etc/os-release` will give you the follwing:
+Running `cat /etc/os-release` will give you the following:

 ```sh
 $ cat /etc/os-release